Webinar - Indigenous peoples: Get your benefits and credits

 Terminology in the Indian Act

-A reserve as defined by the Indian Act, means a tract of land, the legal title to which is held by the Crown, set apart for the use and benefit of an Indian band.
+A reserve, as defined by the Indian Act, means a tract of land, the legal title to which is held by the Crown, set apart for the use and benefit of an Indian band.

-An Indian band is defined as a body of Indians for whose collective use and benefit lands have been set apart or money is held by the Crown, or who have been declared to be a band for the purpose of the Indian Act.
+An Indian band is defined as a body of Indians for whose collective use and benefit the Crown has set apart land or money, or who have been declared to be a band for the purpose of the Indian Act.

 What is tax-exempt income?

-Diandra: Now that we have gone over some terminology used in the webinar, let’s look at tax-exempt income.
+Erin: Now that we have gone over some terminology used in the webinar, let’s look at tax-exempt income.

 There are some factors to consider when determining if your employment income is exempt, including:

-- if you are registered or entitled to be registered under the Indian Act
+- if you are registered or entitled to be registered under the Indian Act;

-- where you live
+- where you live;

-- where your employer is located, and,
+- where your employer is located;

-- where your work is done
+- where your work is done.

 If you are entitled to be registered as an Indian, your personal property, including your income, is tax-exempt if it is earned or situated on a reserve.
-Your income may also be tax-exempt if you work on a reserve, but don’t live there.
+Your income may also be tax-exempt if you work on a reserve but don’t live there.

 The tax exemption is applied according to the terms as defined in the Indian Act.

-Tax-exempt employment related income
+Tax-exempt employment-related income

-These forms of employment-related income include: employment insurance benefits, Canada Pension Plan benefits, Quebec Pension Plan benefits, registered pension plan benefits, retiring allowances, and wage-loss replacement plan benefits.
+These forms of employment-related income include employment insurance benefits, Canada Pension Plan benefits, Quebec Pension Plan benefits, registered pension plan benefits, retiring allowances and wage-loss replacement plan benefits.

 Non-exempt income

-Diandra: The following income sources are not tax-exempt:
+Erin: The following income sources are not tax-exempt:

-For more information on tax-exempt and non-exempt income, go to canada.ca/section87-tax-exemption or call 1-800-959-8281.
+For more information on tax-exempt employment-related income and non-exempt income, visit canada.ca/section87-tax-exemption or call 1-800-959-8281.

 Get the benefits and credits you may be eligible for!